Slideshow: A Visual Guide to Understanding Osteoarthritis

 Treatment: Physical Therapy

 There is no treatment to stop the erosion of cartilage in the joints, but there are ways to improve joint function.
 One of these is physical therapy to increase flexibility and strengthen the muscles around the affected joints.
-The therapist may also apply hot or cold therapies such as compresses to relieve pain.
+The therapist may also apply heat or cold therapies such as heat packs or compresses to relieve pain.

 Supportive devices, such as finger splints or knee braces, can reduce stress on the joints and ease pain.
 If walking is difficult, canes, crutches, or walkers may be helpful.
 People with osteoarthritis of the spine may benefit from switching to a firmer mattress and wearing a back brace or neck collar.